gvwilson/thirdbit/src/fiction/santas/index.md

 "Is that a *magic* sword?"
 Finner breathed.

 "Not magic enough," their great-grandmother snapped.
 "You two!
-Chimney!
-Now!
-And you."
+Get him out of here and keep him safe."
-She pointed at Finner.
+She jabbed a finger at Finner.
-"You go with them and you do exactly what they say, understand?"
+"And you—you go with them and you do exactly what they say, understand?"

 "Go where?"
-Finner didn't have a chance to ask, because at precisely that moment something roared in the front yard.
-It was the kind of sound that bypasses the ears and goes directly to the bit in the back of the brain that evolved to keep a million generations of ancestors out of the stomachs of large predators.
+Finner didn't have a chance to ask, because at precisely that moment something roared in the front yard, making the kind of sound that bypasses the ears and goes directly to the bit in the back of the brain that evolved to keep a million generations of ancestors out of the stomachs of large predators.

-"What—" someone in the front yard started to say but never managed to finish.
+"What—" a voice in the front yard started but never managed to finish.
 Someone else simply screamed, briefly.
 A sound like a dozen empty cans being crunched together was followed by a moment of stunned silence, and then the shooting started.

-The burly santa yanked Finner under the shelter of his enormous ax.
+The burly santa yanked Finner behind the blade of his enormous ax.
 Bullets ricocheted off it to make lethal little holes in the pictures on the walls.
-The other santa dove across the room to take shelter beside Finner.
+The other santa dove across the room to take shelter beside them.
 Punctured in a dozen places,
 the green foam in the stairs made a wet, farty noise and began to deflate.

-"Get to the chimney!"
+"Get!
+Out!
+Of!
+Here!"
 Gran-Granna Tumbly shouted.
 Her sword flashed back and forth, knocking bullets away from them.[^teapot-bullets]

 [^teapot-bullets]: Or possibly from her teapot.
 Finner wondered about that later.

-The big santa picked him up like a sack of laundry and took two enormous strides across the room and something *twisted*,
-Finner didn't see exactly what or how, but suddenly Gran-Granna's fireplace was gone, or rather it was still there but it was also a doorway, like one of those puzzle pictures that looks like two different things at once, and then everything stretched around them or possibly they did the stretching and they were somewhere else.
+Suddenly Gran-Granna's fireplace was gone, or rather it was still there but it was also a doorway, like one of those puzzle pictures that looks like two different things at once.
+The big santa picked Finner up like a sack of laundry and crossed the room with two enormous strides.
+Something twisted and everything stretched around them or possibly they did the stretching and just like that they were somewhere else.

 It was bright.
-In fact,
-it was daytime,
-when a moment ago it had been dark and evening.
+Very bright,
+where before it had been the cozy indoor gloom of an elderly person's living room.
-And there was sand—lots of sand.
+And there was sand, comma, lots of.
-And—

-"That looks like a pyramid,"
-a small part of Finner's brain[^brain-pyramid] told the rest of him.
+*And that looks like a pyramid,* a small part of Finner's brain noticed, a pyramid with half a dozen cat statues like the one in gran-granna's yard crouched in front of it.

-[^brain-pyramid]: Not the part that evolved to keep him out of predators—pyramids weren't really its concern.

-The second santa got to her feet and brushed sand off her uniform, which had already started to turn a dusty beige.
+The second santa got to her feet and brushed sand off her uniform, which was already turning a dusty beige.
 "Where are we?" she asked.

-It took Finner a moment to realize she was asking him.
+It took Finner a moment to realize she was speaking to him.
 "I don't know," he said helplessly.
-It was hot, he realized.
+It was hot,
-Much too hot for the winter coat he was wearing.
+much too hot for the winter coat he was wearing.
 And where was Gran-Granna?

 The santa stared at him.
-Her eyes widened.
-"He doesn't know," she said to the big santa.

-"That's what I said," Finner was about to reply, but before he could, a voice behind him moaned,
-"Greeeetinnngs…"
+"What do you mean—" she started, only to be interrupted by a voice moaning, "Greeeetinnngs…"

-He spun around and found himself face-to-face with—he wasn't quite sure what.
+Finner spun around and found himself face-to-face with—he wasn't quite sure what.
 It was tall and withered
 and wrapped in tattered bandages made from the rags of what might once have been a santa's uniform.